Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Maret 2026 10.27.41 UTC
+- WIB: Minggu, 15 Maret 2026 12.41.28 UTC
-- WITA: Minggu, 15 Maret 2026 11.27.41 UTC
+- WITA: Minggu, 15 Maret 2026 13.41.28 UTC
-- WIT: Minggu, 15 Maret 2026 12.27.41 UTC
+- WIT: Minggu, 15 Maret 2026 14.41.28 UTC

 Kutipan Inspiratif:
-"Sound become music, movement becomes dance, smile becomes laughter & life becomes celebration.
-When old friend keep in touch.
-Happy friends day!!!"
+"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."

-Kategori: friendship
+Kategori: technology